Army of the Derg

 The Army of the Derg, formed from officers of the Imperial Ethiopian Army, drew primarily from four divisions: Division I (Imperial Guard, Addis Ababa), Division II (counter-insurgency, Eritrea), Division III (mechanized, Harar), and Division IV (Addis Ababa, overseeing southwestern Ethiopia).

 Influenced by the 1960s student movement, the army reflected three sociopolitical classes: senior officers (military upper class), junior and intermediate officers (military middle class, often in their 20s–30s, acting as civil intelligentsia), and rank-and-file with NCOs, addressing socioeconomic unrest.
 Officers were predominantly Amhara (80% of generals, 65% of colonels), followed by Tigreans, Oromos, Gurage, and a few Muslims.

 Background

 The Derg army emerged from several army officers divisions splintered from the Ethiopian Empire Army.
-By 1960s, these divisions were based in Debre Zeyit (Air Force) and small naval unit in Asmara.
-The Division I, also known as the imperial guard was based in Addis Ababa, safeguarding the imperial Haile Selassie's officials; Division II – based in Asmara – tasked to subdue Eritrean separatists; Division III – a mechanized Harar unit – used to combat Somali forces in the east; and the Division IV was based in Addis Ababa to supervise the situation of southwestern Ethiopia.
+By the 1960s, these divisions were based in Debre Zeyit (Air Force) and small naval unit in Asmara.
+The Division I, also known as the imperial guard, was based in Addis Ababa, safeguarding the imperial Haile Selassie's officials; Division II – based in Asmara – tasked to subdue Eritrean separatists; Division III – a mechanized Harar unit – used to combat Somali forces in the east; and the Division IV was based in Addis Ababa to supervise the situation of southwestern Ethiopia.

 The 1960s student movement shaped three sociopolitical classes pivotal to the revolution: